 • Interest in alternative agriculture issues and practices

-To Apply: Please send a cover letter and resume to Dr. Kristine Nichols, Chief Scientist at Kris.Nichols@rodaleinstitute.org.
+To Apply: Please send a cover letter (including availability in 2018), resume/CV, and a copy of your transcripts to Dr. Kristine Nichols, Chief Scientist at Kristine.Nichols@rodaleinstitute.org.

 About Rodale Institute: Rodale Institute is a 501(c)(3) nonprofit dedicated to pioneering organic farming through research and outreach.
 For seventy years, the Institute has been researching the best practices of organic agriculture and sharing findings with farmers and scientists throughout the world, advocating for policies that support farmers, and educating consumers about how going organic is the healthiest option for people and the planet.